NoctumPulse/C_S_452_AI_Project/README.md

 Friendly response is:
 Sure!
 According to the information provided, John Doe is the person who has rented a shovel.

+## Discussion
 I tried the zero shot and the single domain strategies.
 I didn't see any notable differences in my queries but maybe with a more complex model and queries I would see some variance in capabilities.
+The main file contains 8 questions and their output from chatgpt